mendix/hybrid-app-template/README.md

 Default functionality and styling is implemented in the `mendix-hybrid-app-base` package.
 We will occasionally release updates to this package.
 You can upgrade the base package by running `npm upgrade` from the root of your project.

+# <a name="troubleshooting"></a>Troubleshooting

+## PIN feature on iOS simulator
+When using the PIN feature while running your app on an iOS simulator, you experience an issue where the app will prompt you to setup a PIN every time app is launched.
+This is due to the underlying way Cordova access the Keychain.
+Either use a device, or enable `Keychain Sharing` in `Capabilities` of your project.
+See [here](https://github.com/Crypho/cordova-plugin-secure-storage/issues/48) for more information.

+## iPhone X support
+Please see [here](IPHONEX.md) for the steps to support iPhone X in your app.